 * * *

-2 Responses to “Giving Thanks for Un-Asked for “Blessings””
+2 Replies to “Giving Thanks for Un-Asked (& Unwanted) “Blessings””

 I have taken the liberty to copy the post on Pledging for Change in the hope of inspiring more readers, and of course all links left intact.
 I have also mentioned to my readers to come over and add comment to your site too.